 Please note that the Familiarisation Tests at Wilson's School (FamTests) are being organised and run exclusively by the Wilson’s Parents' and Friends Association.
 Therefore, please direct any queries to the PFA and not to the School.

-PFA will be supporting parents who are considering applying for their sons to enter Year 7 at Wilson’s School and also their daughters who may be preparing for entry to other selective schools.
+The PFA will be supporting parents who are considering applying for their sons or daughters to enter a selective school.
 As part of this work, we will be hosting Familiarisation Tests to prepare children both for the environment of the Selective Eligibility Tests (SET) as well as the tests themselves.
-These will be held at 9.30 am and 2.00 pm on Saturday, 29/06/2019 and Sunday, 30/06/2019 at Wilson's School.
+These will be held at 9.30 am and 2.00 pm on Saturday, 27/06/2020 and Sunday, 29/06/2020 at Wilson's School.

 Why is the PFA running FamTests?

 As parents, we understand that the transition to secondary school can be a stressful time.
 We plan to run a small number of FamTests in order to raise funds for the school while simultaneously offering parents of prospective entrants to grammar schools a practice test designed in the most helpful way possible.

 What is the benefit of sitting a FamTest?

 Your child will benefit from experiencing a formal examination in unfamiliar context in as large a venue as he / she is likely to experience (the school’s Sports Hall and the John Jenkins Hall).
 As a result, the real tests should be less stressful and the procedures more familiar.

 What will the format of the test be like?

 The format of the test will be similar to the Selective Eligibility Test.

 The test will include multiple choice questions on Maths and English.
 There are no specimen or sample questions / papers available - however, the tests will be based on the Key Stage 2 English and Mathematics curriculum.